Abstract submission has now closed.

 You are invited to submit an abstract/s to be reviewed for inclusion in the conference program as either an oral and/or poster presentation.
-Where a submission is not accepted for an oral presentation, the author will be offered a poster presentation that will be on display for the entirety of the meeting.
+Where a submission is not accepted for an oral presentation, the author will be offered a poster presentation.

 Oral presentations – 10 minutes duration with 5 minutes for questions

-Poster presentations – posters will be on display for the duration of the conference, with authors in attendance at a specified day/time
+Poster presentations – posters will be on display with authors in attendance at a specified day/time

 Abstracts will be considered for the following prize categories:

-- ASCEPT Garth McQueen Prize (ASCEPT student oral communication prize)
+- ASCEPT Garth McQueen Prize (student oral communication prize)

 - ASCEPT Clinical Pharmacology Trainee Prize (oral communication prize)